SouravUON/myroutinesapp-privacy/privacy_policy.md

 We may update our Privacy Policy from time to time.
 We will notify you of any changes by posting the new Privacy Policy on this page.

 ## Contact Us
-If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at support@myroutinesapp.com.
+If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at souravonline@gmail.com.

 ---

-Effective Date: [Insert Date]
+Effective Date: 26th May 2025